Haitian Vodou: Offerings and animal sacrifice

 Feeding the lwa is of great importance, with offering rites often termed manje lwa ("feeding the lwa").
 Offering food and drink to the lwa is Vodou's most common ritual, conducted both communally and in the home.
 The choice of food and drink offered varies depending on the lwa in question, with different lwa believed to favor certain foodstuffs and beverages.
 Danbala for instance requires white foods, especially eggs, while Legba's offerings, whether meat, tubers, or vegetables, need to be grilled on a fire.
 The lwa of the Ogu and Nago nations prefer raw rum or clairin, while the lwa Ayizan avoids alcohol.
 Certain foods are also offered in the belief that they are intrinsically virtuous, such as grilled maize, peanuts, and cassava.

-A manje sèk (dry meal) is an offering of grains, fruit, and vegetables that often precedes a simple ceremony; it takes its name from the absence of blood.
+A manje sèk (dry meal) is an offering of grains, fruit, and vegetables that often precedes a simple ceremony; its name derives from the absence of blood.
 Animal sacrifices are often favored at annual feasts that an oungan or manbo organizes for their congregation.
 Species used for sacrifice include chickens, goats, and bulls, with pigs often favored for Petwo lwa.
 The animal may be washed, dressed in the color of the specific lwa, and marked with food or water.
 Often, the animal's throat will be cut and the blood collected in a calabash.
-Chickens are often killed by the pulling off of their heads; their limbs may be broken beforehand.
-In the case of Agwé, a lwa of the sea, a white sheep may be sailed out to Trois Ilets and thrown overboard as a sacrifice.
+Chickens are often killed by the pulling off their heads; their limbs may be broken beforehand.
+In the case of Agwé, a lwa of the sea, white sheep are sailed out to Trois Ilets and thrown overboard as a sacrifice.

-Once killed, the animal may be butchered and organs removed, sometimes cooked, and placed on the altar or vèvè.
-Here, it sometimes sites within a kwi, a calabash shell bowl.
+Once killed, the animal may be butchered and its organs removed, sometimes cooked, and placed on the altar or vèvè.
+It sometimes sits within a kwi, or calabash shell bowl.
 Vodouists believe that the lwa consume the essence of the food.
 Food is typically offered when it is cool, and is left for a while before humans may eat it.
 Offerings not consumed by the celebrants are often buried or left at a crossroads.
 Libations might be poured into the ground.